Leamsi9/ismaelvelasco.dev/cl73jqcq403og2qnv98po52jo.md

-## How many emissions are in a gigabyte of data?
+## How many emissions in a gigabyte of data?

 ## The Big Picture